c/- Australian Aquatic Biological Pty Limited

 This survey is also identifying previously unidentified and undescribed species – this in itself is an essential task.
 Many of the unidentified species are endangered and will not be considered in developments as they are unrecognized as endangered species.
 By identifying them and notifying the authorities of their existence may help ensure their continued existence.

-The Australian Crayfish Project is a long term project that was started in early 2005 and is not due for completion till late 2017 (or later) when the Field Guide to The Freshwater Crayfish of Australia will be completed.
+The Australian Crayfish Project is a long term project that was started in early 2005 and is not due for completion anytime in the near future.
 Stage I is a Field Guide to the Freshwater Crayfish of NSW.
 The first book “The Freshwater Crayfish of NSW, Australia” is available for purchase.
-The Freshwater Crayfish of Qld & Vic are in preparation, but the discovery of new species is delaying the guides..
+The Freshwater Crayfish of Qld & Vic are in preparation, but the ongoing discovery of new species is delaying the guides.
 A guide to Australia’s Spiny Freshwater Crayfish was released in 2012.
 To purchase click here.

 Additionally, any information you may have on unusual crayfish species in your area would also be appreciated.

 This project is being helped by researchers, university staff, National Parks Officers, aquaculture association members, crayfish enthusiasts and the general public.
 Over the last 20 years plus as a crayfish farmer, TAFE lecturer, President of the Aquaculture Association, and author of various crayfish books, I have had the privilege of meeting and talking to a vast number of crayfish researchers and fellow enthusiasts from around the world.

 Over the years I have taken in every hint and comment about weird or unusual crayfish from around Australia and recorded them in a journal.
 Now, with 25 years of information on locations and species to check out, I am slowly checking them all.

 - described three new species, with another nineteen suspected to be new species that we will describe over the next few years.

 - published 2 papers on the threats from translocated crayfish